cygig/MonteCarloPi/readme.md

 1. Generate a random point
 2. Check if it is within the circle quadrant
-3. Add that to the total numnber of points in the square quarter or circle quadrant
+3. Update the number of points
-4. Calculate pi
+4. Estimate pi from the accumulated data
 5. If the estimate is correct to the desired number of decimal points, it stops, else it goes on and on

 As the random points are, well, random, there is a good chance that a handful of points will coincidentally form an accurate estimate of pi.